janljubic/3DtoLEGO/README.md

 ## 🗺️ Project overview

-The process of generating a LEGO car model is composed of several steps:
+The process of generating a LEGO car model is composed of several steps in the following order:
-	- voxelization (accomplished using **binvox**)
+	1. voxelization (accomplished using **binvox**)
-	- component mapping
+	2. component mapping
-	- filling with bricks
+	3. filling with bricks
 		- wheels
 		- cabin
 		- sloped bricks